 Income, expenses, and profit/loss

 The statement is divided into time periods that logically follow the company’s operations.
 The most common periodic division is monthly (for internal reporting), although certain companies may use a thirteen-period cycle.
-These periodic statements will be aggregated into total values for quarterly and full year results.
+These periodic statements are aggregated into total values for quarterly and annual results.

 This statement is a great place to begin the financial model, as it requires the least amount of information from the balance sheet and cash flow statement.
 Thus, in terms of information, the income statement is a predecessor to the other two core statements.